Lollardy: Beliefs

 A map of Lollardy's influence.
 Areas of Lollardy's influence before the death of Richard II are in green.
 Areas where Lollardy spread in the 15th century are in red.

-According to scholar Margaret Aston, as Wycliffe's academic theology percolated to the masses, it changed measureably, some parts strengthening and others weakening.
+According to scholar Margaret Aston, as Wycliffe's academic theology percolated to the masses, it changed measurably, some parts strengthening and others weakening.
 Historian John Thomson is paraphrased "Rather than a specific creed of well thought out theological doctrine, Lollard beliefs are more aptly described as a set of consistent attitudes."

 Eucharist

-With regard to the Eucharist, Lollards such as John Wycliffe, William Thorpe and John Oldcastle taught a view of the mystical real presence of Christ in Holy Communion known as "consubstantiation" but did not accept the formulation of transubstantiation, which the Roman Catholic Church required the faithful not to deny.
+With regard to the Eucharist, Lollards such as John Wycliffe, William Thorpe and John Oldcastle taught a view of the mystical (and yet) real presence of Christ in Holy Communion known as "consubstantiation"; but they did not accept the formulation of the idea of transubstantiation, which the Roman Catholic Church required the faithful not to deny.
+Wycliff, at least, held that transubstantiation was impossible as it required the destruction of matter (the bread), rather than its mere imbuing with an additional being (the body of Christ).
 Wycliffite teachings on the Eucharist were declared heresy at the Blackfriars Council of 1382, and later by the Pope and the Council of Constance.

-"The Plowman's Tale", a 16th-century Lollard poem, argues that theological debate about orthodox doctrine is less important than the Real Presence:
+"The Plowman's Tale", a medieval Lollard poem, argues that theological debate about Latin doctrine is less important than the Real Presence: